nats-io/nats-architecture-and-design/adr/ADR-1.md

 ### Time stamps

-Specific time stamps are usually expressed as UTC time and in general when sending times to the API we suggest doing so in UTC time, but the server is flexible in handling times with zones and may at times give you back times as zones.
+Specific time stamps should usually be expressed as UTC time and when sending times to the API this should be in UTC time also, but the server is flexible in handling times with zones and may at times give you back times as zones and will also accept them.

 These times are in JSON as quoted strings in RFC 3339 format, with sub-second precision, here are some examples: `2021-07-22T15:42:12.580770412Z`, `2021-07-22T23:48:48.27104904+08:00`.